 There is very little in the way of restaurants at Kathmandu Airport and there are no play areas.
 Stock up on snacks and ensure the little ones have had a run around before jumping in the taxi to the airport.
 A taxi from Thamel to the airport cost Rs500 and took just under 30 minutes.

-Have you visited Nepal with kids?
-I would love to hear about your experiences!
+Have you been to Nepal with kids?
+I’d love to hear about your experiences!